French Door vs Wall Mount Pet Doors

 Why Choose a Wall Mount Dog Door?

 The number one reason to get a wall mount pet door is its flexibility of location.
 You probably only have one or two doors where you would want to install a pet door.
 But most houses have lots of walls that could accommodate a pet door!
 You could have a pet door that gives your pet entry into the living room or the kitchen.
 Into the laundry room or the bedroom—you name it!.
 You have so many more options with a wall mount!
+Check out how to install the Endura Single Flap Wall Mount and the Endura Double Flap Wall Mount to get an idea of the installation process.

 Another reason is the built-to-last quality of the Hale and Endura brands.
 These doors, when taken care of, can be lifetime installations.
 Having a dog door in the wall adds it as a permanent feature to your home, giving your dog their very own dog-only door!